 The directives contained in the Mayor's Ken Livingstone) London Plan (2004) also directly support and, within the terms of the Plan, justify Tesco's proposed development.
 The Plan includes policy guidance in respect of retail development, housing and transport.
-The thirteen sections that are significant to the proposed Tesco development are summarised in NLP's Planning and Design Statement and include '24.5 Town Centres - Promoting economic growth within existing town centres - prioritises the development of previously developed sites and buildings in urban areas' (NLP, 2004 p.11).
+The thirteen sections that are significant to the proposed Tesco development are summarised in NLP's Planning and Design Statement and include '2.4.5 Town Centres - Promoting economic growth within existing town centres - prioritises the development of previously developed sites and buildings in urban areas' (NLP, 2004 p.11).
 Other objectives itemised from the plan, that support Tesco's application are the promotion of a range of housing choices, affordable housing targets, encouraging retail use in town centres and 'improvement to quality thereof'.
 The last item summarised 4B.1 suggests 'Design principles for a compact city'.
-This item suggests that the potential of sites should be maximised, sustainable and provide mixed-use developments, which are 'inspiring, exciting, delighting, practical and legible' (NLP, 2004 p.11 quoted from The London Plan).
-Health objectives, relevant to the inclusion of a medical facility on the site, and the consideration of a parking strategy and parking in towns are also listed in the application.
+This item suggests that the potential of sites should be maximised, sustainable and provide mixed-use developments, which are 'inspiring, exciting, delighting, practical and legible' (NLP, 2004 p.11) quoted from The London Plan).
+Health objectives, relevant to the inclusion of a medical facility on the site, and the consideration.